CodrAyush/Publixy/README.md

-# BlogHub - Multi-tenant Blog Platform
+# Publixy - Multi-tenant Blog Platform

 A modern, multi-tenant blog platform built with Next.js 15, Clerk authentication, and Drizzle ORM.
 Each organization gets its own dedicated blog space with custom subdomains.